Yayayating/scaling-fiesta/README.md

 Some explorations for NLP.

 I want a cat, anxiously!!!!
-I want to be a NLPer in CAT STAR, hhhhhhhhh
+I want to be a NLPer in CAT STAR, hhhhhhhh